 This website was established to keep those in the dementia community informed and engaged with the learning from the project.
-There will be multiple ways community members and advocates can participate in this research and some of these are detailed below:
+There are multiple ways community members and advocates can participate in this research.

-We welcome research participants in all aspects of the research.
-We will be conducting two rounds of focus group discussions, with:
+We conducted two rounds of focus group discussions, with: